Sat, Feb 22, 2025 & Sat, Mar 1, 2025 | 7:30 pm

 Directed by Diana Wyenn

-Featuring Roberto Perlas Gómez, Shu Tran, Tiffany Ho, Habin Kim, Patrick Tsoi-A-Sue, Sarah Z. Wang, Steve Moritsugu, Hisato Masuyama, Krishna Raman, Jamie Sanderson, and Dennis Rupp.
+Featuring Roberto Perlas Gómez, Alexandra Bass, Tiffany Ho, Habin Kim, Patrick Tsoi-A-Sue, Sarah Z. Wang, Steve Moritsugu, Hisato Masuyama, Krishna Raman, Jamie Sanderson, and Dennis Rupp.

 In 1942, during World War II, 120,000 people of Japanese ancestry—two-thirds of whom were American citizens—were unjustly incarcerated in concentration camps within the United States.